quamotion/docs/hands-on-labs/acquaint/acquaint.rst

       :width: 75%

 8. Click on the `Play` icon.
 Additional properties of the element which you've selected are now displayed.
    You can use the text box to filter the properties which are being displayd.
-Enter the text ``access``` in the text box.
+Type `access` in the text box.
 Now only properties related to accessibility are being displayed.

    .. image:: spy-xpath-properties.png